Scottish-Tech-Army/Volunteer-app/README.md

 4. Make sure that you have Android 10 installed and not higher.

 # Setup

 1. Ensure that you've gone through the following link for your particular platform: https://reactnative.dev/docs/environment-setup

 2. Pull the code from Git

 3. Open Command terminal

+4. Go to the `api` folder inside the project folder (e.g. **\Volunteer-app path\api**)

+5. Create .env file to store Jira API access credentials.
+    >**Note** Credentials themselves not provided, these should be requested/provided on joining the dev group.

+5. At the command prompt type `npm install` then `npm start` to start the Volunteer App API server.

-4. Go to the `app` folder inside the project folder (e.g. **\Volunteer-app path\app**)
+6. Go to the `app` folder inside the project folder (e.g. **\Volunteer-app path\app**)

-5. type in command terminal: npm install
+6. At the command prompt type `npm install`
     >**Note:** Inside the `app` folder there is package-lock.json.
-Everytime this is modified, it is advised to do step 4      before       running the project.
+Everytime this is modified, it is advised to repeat step 5 before  running the project.

     >**Note:** you may need to run `npm install --legacy-peer-deps`

 6. duplicate the example config file `app/src/Config/index.example.ts` and name your new file `app/src/Config/index.ts`

+7. Replace the IP address with your own in `STA_BASE_URL: 'http://192.168.1.241:3000'` (localhost may not work if you are using Android, as it interprets it as its own IP address).

 7. type in command terminal: `npm run ios` or `npm run android`